-☐To make your appeal, you must contact the Quality Improvement Organization before you leave the hospital and no later than midnight the day of your discharge.
+☐ I o make your appeal, you must contact the Qualit ty Improvement Organization before you leave the hospital and no later than midnight the day of of your discharge.

 ☐ If you meet this deadline, you may stay in the hospital after your discharge date without paying for it while you wait to get the decision from the Quality Improvement Organization.